 - Students may be met in public places, however, students must have their own ride to and from the meeting place.

 - If you see or hear that anyone is not following these policies, or if you feel that someone poses a threat to themselves or others, please contact AUMC pastoral leadership.
 If you see, hear, or have reason to suspect that someone is being harmed, or being abused physically, mentally, or emotionally, please contact law enforcement, DHR, and other appropriate authorities.
 If other authorities are contacted, please inform AUMC pastoral leadership immediately.

 - When serving on a mission team, it is important to recognize differences in cultural boundaries.
 Families of many generations often live in the same home, and sometimes in the same room.
 Children may want to show you where they live.
 Please be sensitive to the family, and make sure that others are present during your visit.

-- Adults and older adults can be considered as vulnerable persons.
-A vulnerable person is defined as someone who is unable to protect themselves.
+- Adults and older adults can be considered vulnerable persons.
+A vulnerable person is defined as someone unable to protect themselves.

 - Two forms must be received prior to serving:

 - Personal Covenant Form